How Do I Get to Little Corn Island?

 The ride either way takes about 8 hrs.

-These are their reservations numbers (as of Dec 2022):
+These are their reservation numbers (as of Dec 2022):

 2570 3565 Managua